 When is fluoroscopy needed?

-- Evaluation of the gastrointestinal tract (esophagus, stomach, small and large bowel)
+- Gastrointestinal tract (esophagus, stomach, small and large bowel)

 Can fluoroscopy harm my child?

 A fluoroscopy is a safe, noninvasive procedure when done according to national safety guidelines.
 The benefits of fluoroscopy greatly outweigh the risk of harm when needed to diagnose illnesses and perform medical procedures.
-The radiology team at CHOC Children’s has been trained to use the least amount of radiation to obtain the necessary images.
+The radiology team at CHOC Children’s uses the least amount of radiation to obtain the necessary images.

 What fluoroscopy safety guidelines does CHOC follow?

-CHOC is dedicated to minimizing radiation exposure in children.
+CHOC strives to minimize radiation exposure in children.
 We have reduced radiation by up to 90 percent on fluoroscopic procedures by using pulse dose technique and image capture compared to the more commonly used continuous fluoroscopy and full image acquisition.
 The pulse dose technique and image capture result in shorter fluoroscopy times which greatly reduces radiation exposure to patients.
-Read more about our commitment to safety.

 What happens during fluoroscopy?